 A progressive independent commercial business, created by Act of Parliament.
 Our portfolio includes the whole of Regent Street and much of St James’s in London’s West End, prime regional shopping centres, Windsor Great Park, rural land and coastline, and the UK’s seabed.

-New road surface dressing will take place on the Long Walk and the road across Snow Hill on 25 and 26 May.
-This is part of of our Great Park maintenance programme.
-Caution - there will be some loose gravel after the works that will need to bed in.
+Essential road surface dressing has been completed on the Long Walk and the road across Snow Hill.
+Caution - loose gravel will need to bed in after the works.

 Areas of The Valley Gardens are currently closed due to tree management operations.

 Timber felling and re-planting programme begins at Swinley Forest.
 Some tracks closed - Please follow directional signs.

 At times, there is likely to be disruption along the Ribblesdale horse track (Blacknest Gate to Dukes Lane).
 China Bridge, which is half way up the track, requires some essential repairs.
 This involves the track being closed at times.

 We apologise for any inconvenience caused by these activities.

 After the current flowering season, the Punch Bowl’s Kurume azaleas will be heavily pruned.
 This is horticultural best practice and will allow the azaleas to rejuvenate over the coming years.